-As part of the BEN Consortium, Upside has integrated the heat pumps and thermal buffers of the BEN network at LSBU into its service, thus enabling the network to benefit from providing services to the grid without compromising the efficiency of the heating and cooling services it provides.
+As part of the BEN Consortium, Upside has integrated the heat pumps and thermal buffers of the BEN network at LSBU into its service, thus enabling the network to benefit from providing services to the grid without compromising the efficiency of the heating and cooling services it provides to LSBU.

 Mixergy has developed heavily insulated domestic hot water tanks with novel inlet stratification to allow extended thermal energy storage.
 Mixergy can exploit the cheap rate electricity negotiated by Upside to heat DHW when prices are cheapest (often at night).
 Mixergy can exploit a "demand response" by reaction to a low price signal from the Grid via Upside.
 Other users of electricity in the Balanced Energy Network, such as heat pumps, can take advantage of cheaper tariffs for restricted periods in the same way.